hkohko/-DE-pls/README.md

 Actually useful warframe.market prices and other queries.

 A simple Warframe (PC) Discord Bot
-This bot uses warframe.market API and Warframe's own OpenAPI
+This bot uses warframe.market API and doc.warframestat.us API

 I made this bot due to lack of these features on various existing warframe bots: